-The Pricing Certificate (which will be executed by an Authorized Officer of the Authority) will be a part of the Resolution authorizing the issuance of the Bonds and will approve the form and content of the Official Statement and any addenda, supplement or amendment thereto, and will authorize its further use in the reoffering of the Bonds by the Underwriters.
+The Pricing Certificate (which has been executed by an Authorized Officer of the Authority) is a part of the Resolution authorizing the issuance of the Bonds and approves the form and content of the Official Statement and any addenda, supplement or amendment thereto, and authorizes its further use in the reoffering of the Bonds by the Underwriters.

-J. Kevin Ward J. KEVIN WARD General Manager
+/s/ J. Kevin Ward

+J. KEVIN WARD

+General Manager and Authorized Officer